openharmony/bundlemanager_bundlemanager_cangjie_wrapper/README.md

 - Skill: Skill object.
 Includes the collection of actions, entities, uris, and domainVerify that Skill receives.
 - Cangjie Bundlemanager FFI interface: Based on cross-language interoperability via C interfaces to implement bundlemanager Cangjie API.
 - bundle_framework: It is responsible for providing basic functions of bundlemanager, and encapsulates C interfaces to provide interoperability for Cangjie.
-- ability_runtime: It is responsible for providing basic functions of ability.
+- ability_runtime: Encapsulates the C language definition of ElementName to provide interoperability with Cangjie.

 ## Directory Structure